NESCent/hip_hack_howto/hackathonsLessonsLearntMeetingProgram.md

 - 45 - 60 min of Lean Coffee to start us off exploring, very free-form, what we're interested in doing together, any pressing issues not yet discussed in what we percieve as enough detail
 - 60 min Project Point of Departure for us to draw up together and agree on a set of important features of the meeting (outcomes, goals, possible activities etc.)
+- 60 min of either/or/both Open Space Technology to start putting together ideas for specific projects, or more Lean Coffee, to identify the initial groups/teams and their goals for the work of the rest of the day

+i.e. leaving out the brainswarming as I have my doubts of it being useful in this context.

 #### [Lean Coffee](http://de.slideshare.net/SteveRogalsky/a-guide-to-lean-coffee)